 When Peter disappeared on Liberty Island in S03E22 - The Day We Died, the entire Observer science team stood outside to witness the event... or so we thought.
 We can assume there were 12 total members, given that their codenames were the months of the year, but there were actually only 10 Observers outside.
 One missing Observer was August, who died in S02E08 - August.
 The other missing Observer would be John Mosley.

-Lastly, the glyphs presented in S01E04 - The Arrival spell out the word R-O-G-U-E. This refers to John Mosley, the Rogue Observer, former member of the science team who was actually trying to be an unexpected ally to humanity.
+Lastly, the glyphs presented in S01E04 - The Arrival spell out the word R-O-G-U-E and the original FOX press release for that episode named the character 'Rogue'.
+This all points to John Mosley, the Rogue Observer, a former member of the science team who was actually trying to be an unexpected ally to humanity.

 Nina wanted Olivia to meet William Bell in the Redverse, the alternate universe, in S01E20 - There's More Than One of Everything, but Olivia wasn't really aware of the Redverse at that time.
 So Nina couldn't just say "Go to the top of the World Trade Center and Bell will meet you there."
 Olivia would be like "..What?
 It doesn't exist anymore!"
 Nina and Bell had to find a way to get Olivia to the Redverse, and then to the World Trade Center, without her knowing what was really going on.